Arthur Bristow 511

 Photo (if we have one) and Pdf Link files(s) to website

 records.
-Also look at Convict Ship level links for key WA records.
+Also look at Convict Ship level links for key WA records which are sequential by convict.

-Convicted | Convicted of Assault & robbery in company with others and sentenced to 15 years on 6 March 1847 at Boston, Lincolnshire, England.
+Convicted | Convicted of assault & robbery in company with others and sentenced to 15 years on 6 March 1847 at Boston, Lincolnshire, England.
 He had been convicted previously.1 |

 Physical Desc. | Recorded with the physical attributes: Height 5' 9 1/2; dark brown hair; hazel eyes; round visage; fresh complexion; stout appearance on 1 June 1850.1 |